The Board of Directors

 Helen Vester (ACPEWA)

-Helen is a Clinical Pastoral Educator with the Perth Community CPE Centre, offering CPE both online and in person.
+Helen is a Provisional Clinical Pastoral Education Consultant based in Perth, offering CPE both online and in mixed modes.
 She has a background in pastoral care in both hospitals and prisons.
 Her former career was as a High School teacher.
-Passionate about pastoral care, education and supervisor training, she is currently offering opportunities to CPE supervisors in training from different associations and offering CPE in both WA and Queensland.
+Passionate about pastoral care, education and supervisor training, she is currently offering opportunities to CPE supervisors in training from different associations and offering online CPE for participants in Tasmania and Alice Springs.
 In her spare time Helen enjoys hiking and travel.

 Amy Finiki (NZACPE)